2/19/2025

 Chief Financial Officer

-increase in the VDH invasion for the first quarter of the year.
+So outlook, Pablo, okay, take that.
+Carlos, as we said, we are expecting to see an increase, a small increase in the VDH invasion for the first quarter of the year.
 And this is the sum up of three different things that will happen during the quarter.
-First, volumes, as we have described, and Maximo also described in the opening remarks, we are expecting to see a steady level of shipment in the different markets where we are.
-This coupled with the issues that Maximo mentioned, and also some seasonality.
-So we are expecting to sustain a level of shipment during the first quarter.
+First, volumes.
+As we have described, and Maximo also described it in the opening remarks, we are expecting to see a steady level of shipment in the different markets where we are.
+This coupled with the issues that Maximo mentioned and also some seasonality.
+So we are expected to sustain level of shipments during the first quarter.
 That's the first point.
-The second point is that though prices are moving, we will see some decline in the average price of the company due to the issue that you know very well, which is that prices are reset every quarter.
-So all changes in prices are not reflected immediately.
-And the most important part is that during the first quarter, we will see a decline in cost.
-Differently from what we saw during the fourth quarter, this decline in cost will be higher than what we were expecting to see over the declining prices.
-So we are expecting to see a better margin during the first quarter.
-We continue, or we continue to see the same situation that we saw during the fourth quarter of the year, which is that there is a delay in reflecting the prices throughout our cost structure due to the -first-out methodology that we utilize.
-So we are expecting to continue seeing the evolution of the cost reduction throughout the semester and having a better picture in the second quarter of this year in that respect.
+The second point is that though prices are moving, we see some decline in the average price of the company due to the issue that you know very well, which is that prices are reset every quarter, so all changes in prices are not reflected immediately.
+And the most important part is that during the first quarter we will see a decline in cost.
+Differently from what we saw during the fourth quarter, this decline in cost will be higher than what we were expecting to see of the decline in prices.
+So we are expecting to see a during the first quarter.
+We continue to see the same situation that we saw during the fourth quarter of the year, which is that there is a delay in reflecting the prices throughout our cost structure due to the first-in-first-out methodology that we utilized.
+So we are expecting to continue seeing the evolution of the cost reduction throughout the semester. and having a better picture in the second quarter of this year in that respect.

 speaker